 Sometimes customization is simply not enough to tweak the output.
 Depending on the use case it is fortunate to use specialized converters for own types, mapper implementations that control naming of things more globally or use specialized writers to influence the complete output.

 Not all converters that are part of the XStream package are automatically registered.
-Some will only make sense for special types, others have parameters to tweak the behaviour.
-Most useful in the table of converters are the JavaBeanConverter, ToStringConverter, and ToAttributedValueConverter.
+Some will only make sense for special types, others have parameters to tweak the behaviour and are often most effective if registered as local converter only.
+Most useful in the table of converters are the JavaBeanConverter, NamedCollectionConverter, NamedMapConverter, ToStringConverter, and ToAttributedValueConverter.
 Not to mention the separate Hibernate package of XStream.

 As example can the ToAttributedValueConverter be used to define the owner's name directly as text value:

 Attributes are also presented in the Alias Tutorial.

 Sometimes the object to serialize contains fields or elements, that have no friendly representation for human beings e.g. if a long value represents in reality a time stamp.
 In such cases XStream supports custom converters for arbitrary types.
 Have a look at the Converter Tutorial for advanced possibilities.
 Note, that a custom converter is not different to one that is delivered by XStream.
 It's simply your code.

 In case of global adjustments it can be helpful to implement an own mapper.
 A mapper is used to name things and map between the name in the Java world to the name used in the XML representation.
 The alias mechanism described above is implemented as such a mapper that can be configured.
 A typical use case is dropping all prefixes for field names like underscores in the resulting XML or omitting the package part of class names.

 However, keep in mind that the algorithm must work in both directions to support deserialization.